Lonsdale201/rpg-maker-mv-GoldGranter/README.md

 **Plugin Commands:**

   - StartGoldGiving (cant overwite thr switcher at the moment)
   - StopGoldGiving
   - SetGoldAmount 500  (just change the number value)
   - SetMaxGold 1000 (just change the number value)
-  - AddMapID 4 (will not owerwrite exiting maps),
+  - AddMapID 4 (will not owerwrite exiting maps) (just change the id, if multiple use comma separate like 1,10,20)
   - ClearAllMapIDs
   - EnableNotifications
   - DisableNotifications
   - SetGoldInterval 30 (just change the number value)

+### FAQ

+**1, Can i change the window graphic for the notification and and the gold on screen?**
+Not yet, will ad this within the next versions later..

+**2, The StartGoldGiving cant start the gold giving system.**
+At the moment if you are using  The  "switcher Ative gold" parameter the StartGoldGiving cant overwrite.
+Will fix it in the next version.

+**3 if I use another plugin to maximize the gold that the player may have, what do I need to set here?**
+Just set The Max gold parameter to 0.

+**4, The plugin Notification system react all gold changes?**
+At the moment yes.
+In a future version will add a new settings for the notifications like, only with the Plugin notif,  or everyting, and or just increase, and for decrease too.